internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 ## Summary

-The RFC provides an overview of requirements that can be used as a guideline to develop a application process to select new members to join a consortial blockchain network.
+The RFC provides the guidelines to develop objective criteria for an application process to select new members to join a consortial blockchain network.

 ## Motivation

-A transparent application process flow provides clear and transparent overview to the applicant and instills confidence that their application has been scrutinized well before a decision is made.
+A transparent application process flow provides a clear and transparent overview to the applicant and members.
+It increases confidence that their application has been scrutinized well before a decision is made and that only elgibile and trustworthy organizations are able to join.

 ## Specifications